multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 User experience change: In the email adapter, a new **Transfer** button appears when an agent views an assigned email.

 For more information, see [Let agents transfer email sessions to a queue](https://docs.cloud.google.com/contact-center/ccai-platform/docs/let-agents-transfer-email-sessions-to-a-queue).

-### Feature

-**Virtual agent to virtual agent direct chat transfers**

-You can configure Dialogflow payloads to transfer chat sessions from one virtual agent directly to another virtual agent, using the destination virtual agent's agent ID.

-For more information, see [Virtual agent to virtual agent direct transfer](https://docs.cloud.google.com/contact-center/ccai-platform/docs/va-to-va-transfers#va-to-va-direct-transfer).

-### Feature

-**Extensions for support numbers**

-You can assign a phone number extension to an agent that an end-user can use to directly call the agent.
-You can also set up an extension directory that end-users can use to find the extension for an agent that they want to call.

-Administrators:

-* The **Agent Extensions** pane on the **Call** page at **Settings > Call** contains a new **Consumer to Agent Calls** section.
-* The **Add new menu** dialog at **Settings > Queue > IVR (Interactive Voice Response) > Menu Structure** contains a new **Extension Directory** toggle.

-For more information, see [Turn on and configure agent extensions](https://docs.cloud.google.com/contact-center/ccai-platform/docs/call-settings#turn-on-and-configure-agent-extensions).

 ### Fixed